steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 ---
-title: "How I Shipped a Neural Network on iOS with CoreML, PyTorch, and React Native"
+title: "How I Shipped a Neural Network on iOS with CoreML, PyTorch, and\xa0React\xa0Native"
 date: "2018-02-09"
 ---